maxcww/movies/README.md

 * I never program in Javascript and I am really amazed by the performance.
 Coming from Python, it is refreshing to see how fast code can go.
 * After I converted my functions with callbacks into Promises as the code became really ugly with all the indentations, I still couldn't help but think that Promises are also ugly.
 Thus I have converted them to async/await functions which is way better!
 * I have spend a lot of time learning React, but I really liked it!
+* I have not repeated any information of the 'Production information' section in the 'For the reviewer' section.
+* There are not many comments in the react js files as most of them are self explainatory.
+* Although I should have focussed more on the back-end, I couldn't think of more functionality in the back-end, so I hope the front-end also gives you a better view of my way of working and thinking.